 Scheduling - Send appointment messages and reminders by integrating tools like Calendly with Superchat.

-Native integrations vs. integration platforms
+What's the difference between native integrations vs. integration platforms

 Superchat supports integrations in different ways: